• Serving Antrim, Charlevoix, Emmet, Grand Traverse and Kalkaska Counties

 • The child must be a resident of, or attend school in Antrim, Charlevoix, Emmet, Grand Traverse or Kalkaska County.

-• Legal custody issues must be clearly determined at time of enrollment.
+• Legal custody issues must be clearly defined at time of enrollment.

-• The child must want to participate in the program.
+• The child must agree to participate in the program.

-• The parents/legal guardians must be capable of working with Big Brothers Big Sisters and a mentor to support the development of the one-to-one relationship with a volunteer.
+• The parent/guardian must communicate consistently with Bigs’ team members and the mentor to support the development of the one-to-one relationship with a volunteer.

-• The child has experienced a life event capable of derailing positive growth and development (abuse, incarceration of a parent or sibling, chronic family poverty, lack of stable role models).
+• The child has experienced a life event capable of derailing positive growth and development (abuse, incarceration or loss of a parent or sibling, chronic family poverty, lack of stable role models).

-• The child is being referred to the program by a counselor
+• The child is being referred to the program by a counselor, teacher or other advocate

 • The child must be capable of establishing a relationship with a volunteer.